Ready to figure out how to get rid of the pacifier?

 These recommendations for how to get rid of the pacifier ignore the emotional attachment the child has to their lovey.

-You see, much of the common advice doesn’t acknowledge the deep bond that kids make with their plush toys.
+You see, much of the common advice doesn’t acknowledge the deep bond that kids have with their plush toys.

 So it falls short when it comes to how to get rid of the pacifier.